faelix/pypeering/README.md

-# Pynetbox
+# Pypeering
-Python API client library for [NetBox](https://github.com/netbox-community/netbox).
+Python API client library for [Peering Manager](https://github.com/peering-manager/peering-manager).

 ## Installation

-To install run `pip install pynetbox`.
+To install run `pip install pypeering`.

 Alternatively, you can clone the repo and run `python setup.py install`.

 ## Quick Start

-The full pynetbox API is documented on [Read the Docs](http://pynetbox.readthedocs.io/en/latest/), but the following should be enough to get started using it.
+The full pypeering API is documented on [Read the Docs](https://peering-manager.readthedocs.io/en/stable/), but the following should be enough to get started using it.

-To begin, import pynetbox and instantiate the API.
+To begin, import pypeering and instantiate the API.

 ```
-import pynetbox
+import pypeering
-nb = pynetbox.api(
+nb = pypeering.api(
     'http://localhost:8000',
-    private_key_file='/path/to/private-key.pem',
     token='d6f4e314a5b5fefd164995169f28ae32d987704f'
 )
 ```

-The first argument the .api() method takes is the NetBox URL.
-There are a handful of named arguments you can provide, but in most cases none are required to simply pull data.
-In order to write, the `token` argument should to be provided.
-To decrypt information from the `secrets` endpoint either the `private_key_file` or `private_key` argument needs to be provided.
+The first argument the .api() method takes is the Peering Manager URL.
+The `token` argument should to be provided, and will grant read-only or read-write access as configured in Peering Manager.

 ## Queries

-The pynetbox API is setup so that NetBox's apps are attributes of the `.api()` object, and in turn those apps have attribute representing each endpoint.
+The pypeering API is setup so that Peering Manager's apps are attributes of the `.api()` object, and in turn those apps have attribute representing each endpoint.
 Each endpoint has a handful of methods available to carry out actions on the endpoint.
 For example, in order to query all the objects in the `devices` endpoint you would do the following:

 ```
 >>> devices = nb.dcim.devices.all()